SDM-TIB/SDM-RDFizer/README.md

 - FAQ: https://github.com/SDM-TIB/SDM-RDFizer/wiki/FAQ

 ## Configurations
-You can easily customize your own configurations from the set of features that SDM-RDFzier offers by changing the values of the parameters in the config file.
-The descriptions of each parameter and the possible values are provided [here](https://github.com/SDM-TIB/SDM-RDFizer/wiki/The-Parameters-of-the-Configuration-file); "ordered" and "large_file" are the new features provided by SDM-RDFizer version4.0.
+You can easily customize your own configurations from the set of features that SDM-RDFizer offers by changing the values of the parameters in the config file.
+The descriptions of each parameter and the possible values are provided [here](https://github.com/SDM-TIB/SDM-RDFizer/wiki/The-Parameters-of-the-Configuration-file); "ordered" and "large_file" are the new features provided by SDM-RDFizer version 4.0.

 ## Version